univention/office365/doc/README-code.md

 # Design Principles

 The code for this connector is organized into a module called `office365` inside the main `univention` Python module.
-All the code and classes have being designed trying to clearly separate the functionality of code related with UCS and UDM and on the other hand the functionality related with the connection to the Microsoft Graph API.
+All the code and classes have been designed trying to separate the functionality of code related to UCS and UDM and on the other hand the functionality related to the connection to the Microsoft Graph API.

 ```
                          univention.office365